TheBlueSmoke/igloo1D/README.md

 # IGLOO1D
-Implementation of IGLOO for sequences, based on the paper "IGLOO: Slicing the Feature Space to Represent Long Sequences".
+Implementation for Keras/Tensorflow of IGLOO for sequences, based on the paper "IGLOO: Slicing the Feature Space to Represent Long Sequences".

+PyTorch implementation required

 # Basic Usage